danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions3.md

 What happens if the `max.tasks` configuration is set to a value less than the number of tables being copied by a JDBC source connector?

-- 1. The connector will create one task per table, ignoring the `max.tasks` setting
+1. The connector will create one task per table, ignoring the `max.tasks` setting
-- 2. The connector will create tasks only for a subset of the tables, up to the `max.tasks` limit
+2. The connector will create tasks up to the `max.tasks` limit, potentially leaving some tables without dedicated tasks
-- 3. The connector will distribute the tables evenly among the available tasks
+3. The connector will distribute the tables evenly among the available tasks
-- 4. The connector will fail with an error due to the insufficient number of tasks
+4. The connector will fail with an error due to the insufficient number of tasks

-**Answer:** 2
+**Answer:** 3

 **Explanation:**
-When the `max.tasks` configuration is set to a value less than the number of tables being copied by a JDBC source connector, the connector will create tasks only for a subset of the tables, up to the `max.tasks` limit.
+When the `max.tasks` configuration is set to a value less than the number of tables being copied by a JDBC source connector, the connector will distribute the tables evenly among the available tasks.

-The JDBC connector assigns tables to tasks based on the `max.tasks` configuration.
-If `max.tasks` is less than the number of tables, the connector will prioritize some tables over others.

-Here's how it works:

-1. The connector retrieves the list of tables to be copied based on the connector's configuration.
-2. If the number of tables is less than or equal to `max.tasks`, the connector creates one task per table.
-3. If the number of tables exceeds `max.tasks`, the connector selects a subset of tables up to the `max.tasks` limit and creates tasks only for those tables.
-4. The remaining tables will not have dedicated tasks and will not be copied.

-The specific subset of tables chosen when `max.tasks` is exceeded depends on the connector's implementation and may vary based on factors such as table order or naming.

-Statement 1 is incorrect because the connector does not ignore the `max.tasks` setting.
-It will create tasks only up to the specified limit.

-Statement 3 is incorrect because the connector does not distribute tables evenly among tasks.
-Each task is assigned to a specific table.

-Statement 4 is incorrect because the connector does not fail with an error when `max.tasks` is less than the number of tables.
-It will proceed with copying a subset of the tables.
+Key points:
+- The connector respects the `max.tasks` setting and creates up to that number of tasks.
+- All tables are processed; no tables are left without tasks.
+- Tables are assigned to tasks in a way that balances the load.
+- Each task will handle multiple tables, processing them sequentially.

+Example:
+If there are 10 tables and `max.tasks` is set to 5:
+- The connector creates 5 tasks.
+- Each task is assigned 2 tables.
+- All tables are processed, and the workload is distributed evenly among the tasks.

+This approach ensures that all data is ingested into Kafka, maintaining data integrity and completeness while respecting the `max.tasks` limit.

 ## Question 30

 How can you increase the parallelism of a JDBC source connector to improve the performance of copying data from a database to Kafka?

-- 1. Increase the `max.tasks` configuration of the connector
+1. Increase the `max.tasks` configuration of the connector
-- 2. Increase the number of partitions in the target Kafka topic
+2. Increase the number of partitions in the target Kafka topic
-- 3. Increase the `tasks.max` configuration of the Kafka Connect workers
+3. Increase the `tasks.max` configuration of the Kafka Connect workers
-- 4. Use multiple instances of the JDBC connector, each copying a different subset of tables
+4. Use multiple instances of the JDBC connector, each copying a different subset of tables

-**Answer:** 4
+**Answer:** 1 and 4

 **Explanation:**
-To increase the parallelism of a JDBC source connector and improve the performance of copying data from a database to Kafka, you can use multiple instances of the JDBC connector, each copying a different subset of tables.
+To increase the parallelism of a JDBC source connector and improve performance, you can use a combination of approaches:

-The JDBC connector creates one task per table, and each task reads data from the table sequentially.
-Increasing the `max.tasks` configuration or the number of partitions in the target Kafka topic will not provide any parallelism benefits for a single JDBC connector instance.
+1. Increase the `max.tasks` configuration of the connector:
+   - This allows the connector to create more tasks within a single instance.
+   - Each task can process data independently, increasing parallelism.

-Instead, you can deploy multiple instances of the JDBC connector, each configured to copy a different subset of tables.
-This way, the tables will be distributed among the connector instances, and each instance will have its own set of tasks reading data in parallel.
+4. Use multiple instances of the JDBC connector, each copying a different subset of tables:

-Here's how you can achieve this:

-1. Create multiple instances of the JDBC connector in your Kafka Connect cluster.
-2. Configure each connector instance to copy a specific subset of tables by specifying the table names or a pattern in the connector's configuration.
-3. Ensure that the subsets of tables assigned to each connector instance do not overlap to avoid duplicate data copying.
-4. Start all the connector instances, and they will work in parallel, each copying its assigned subset of tables to Kafka.

-- 2. distributing the tables among multiple connector instances, you can leverage the parallelism of the Kafka Connect framework and improve the overall throughput of data copying from the database to Kafka.

-Statement 1 is incorrect because increasing `max.tasks` will not provide parallelism benefits for a single JDBC connector instance.
-The connector will still create one task per table.

-Statement 2 is incorrect because increasing the number of partitions in the target Kafka topic does not affect the parallelism of the JDBC connector.
-The connector's tasks write data to the topic sequentially.

-Statement 3 is incorrect because increasing `tasks.max` of the Kafka Connect workers will not automatically increase the parallelism of the JDBC connector.
-The connector's parallelism is determined by the number of tasks it creates based on the number of tables.
+   - Distributes the workload across multiple connector instances.
+   - Each instance can run tasks in parallel, further enhancing performance.

+Combining both options can maximize parallelism and performance, although it's important to manage the complexity that comes with multiple connector instances.

+Additional notes:
+- Option 2 (increasing partitions) can help with downstream consumer parallelism but doesn't directly affect the connector's parallelism.
+- Option 3 (increasing `tasks.max` of Kafka Connect workers) allows the cluster to handle more tasks but doesn't increase the connector's parallelism unless combined with Option 1.